mholschbach/ctf/dbh-2023/tastaturlayouts/README.md

 ## Challenge Assessment
 And there lies my issue with this challenge:
-Up to the beginning of the flag all the necessary replacements of lower and upper case letters matched perfectly to a US english keyboard (not the whole layout, just the single keyboard keys) and lower case is replaced with lower case and the corresponding uppper case with upper case:
+Up to the beginning of the flag all the necessary replacements of lower and upper case letters matched perfectly to a US english keyboard (not the whole layout, just the single keyboard keys) and lower case is replaced with lower case and the corresponding upper case with upper case:

 | original key | replacement key |
 | :-: | :-: |